-Individuals undergoing primary screening will have the option to select a WBI screening.
+Individuals undergoing primary screening will have the option to decline a WBI screening in favor of alternative screening.
 Individuals referred to secondary inspection are offered the option to undergo WBI screening as an alternative to the pat-down screening that would otherwise be required.
 Individual participation and consent is exercised by the individual's selection of the screening method and no individual is required to use WBI for screening.
-Consent is informed by the availability of brochures that explain the technology and show a sample image.
-7 Document: 1255494
+Consent is informed by the availability of signage that explains the technology and shows a sample image.